Layer 7 (HAProxy)

 Reference Jump to heading

-The UDP module uses the following directives for configuration:
+The UDP module uses the following directives for configuration.

 accepted-payload-size Jump to heading

-.
-The maximum allowed is 65507
+, and the maximum value allowed is 65507

 .